jordaniza/nix-config/README.md

   - [] session that actually works
 - [] Configure VS Code & extensions if needed
 - [] Figure out separate profile for Mixxx
+- [] Turn off cmp for markdown as it's annoying

+Think we're pretty close to be honest -

+Some tweaks you can do

 # BASICS